-Since 2016 I have been conducting conservation research and community support projects in Zimbabwe and I rejoined the volunteer programme in 2017.
+Since 2016 I have been conducting conservation research and community support projects in Zimbabwe and I re-joined the volunteer programme in 2017.
 I also completed an MSc in Wildlife Conservation and have continued conservation research, with a focus on the co-existence between wildlife and people and finding sustainable solutions to water and food security in the developing world.

 I set up this blog-site to share success stories from around the world, to offer a little light relief from the 'doom and gloom' we read about every day, and to highlight the wonderful work provided by some inspirational organisations and individuals.

 Close to nature: Investigating the benefits of natural forest and macadamia in close proximity in the Eastern Highlands of Zimbabwe

 My MSc thesis studied the benefits of natural forest as a provider of ecosystem services to macadamia orchards in Zimbabwe, using mixed effects models.
 The results of the study highlighted the importance of native pollinators in macadamia plantations and their reliance on their natural forest habitat in the study area.

 Growing Hope: Can organic fertiliser end soil degradation in Malawi?